 Aimless and endless talking with seemingly no point.

-It seemed that no preparation and no practice had preceded these presentations.
+No preparation and no practice attended these presentations.

 Papers shuffling in the audience, because handouts were given prior to the talk.